Acute Lymphoblastic Leukemia (ALL)

 - by mouth in pill form

-- with a spinal tap right into the cerebrospinal fluid, where cancerous WBCs can collect
+- with a spinal tap right into the cerebrospinal fluid

 The treatment goal is remission, which is when tests don't find any cancer cells in the body.
-Then, maintenance chemotherapy is used to keep the child in remission and prevent the cancer from coming back.
-The child will get maintenance chemo for 2 to 3 years.
+Then, maintenance chemotherapy keeps the child in remission and prevents the cancer from coming back.
+Kids get maintenance chemo for 2 to 3 years.

 Stem Cell Transplants

-Kids who have an aggressive type of acute lymphoblastic leukemia might need a stem cell transplant.
-Also called a bone marrow transplant, this involves:
+Some kids who have a fast-growing type of ALL might need a stem cell transplant (sometimes called a bone marrow transplant).
+This treatment involves:

-- destroying cancer cells, normal bone marrow, and immune system cells with high-dose chemotherapy and/or radiation
+- killing cancer cells, normal bone marrow, and immune system cells with high-dose chemotherapy and/or radiation

 - putting healthy donor stem cells back into the body